So, you want to trade cryptocurrencies, but you don’t know where to start learning about this exciting rollercoaster of a market and its fundamentals?

 If you want to know more about how to allocate your portfolio in accordance with your trading preferences, you will be able to find out in the “trading strategies” paragraph.

 Cryptocurrencies, back in the days, used to be non-taxable as governments around the world haven’t yet devised a taxation policy towards these new, arising assets.
 However, lately, most of the countries are taxing cryptocurrency trading gains.

 Just like it is a bit difficult to fill your personal tax application, it would be even more awkward to keep track of all things you do in the market and file an accurate tax calculation yourself.
 That is when crypto trading tax software solutions can be important.

 Cryptocurrency trading tax software can be downloaded separately, or it is already a part of your portfolio tracker (like it is the case with Cointracking.info).
-What it does is that it follows your market actions and calculates the realistic tax rate in real time, making it possible for you to get the exact taxable amount and the rate any time.
+What it does is that it follows your market actions and calculates the realistic tax rate in real-time, making it possible for you to get the exact taxable amount and the rate at any time.

 Some of the best such software solutions are:

 If you want to learn more about them, please refer to our article covering these specific taxation calculation programs in-depth.

 Although cryptocurrency trading is still unregulated by the authorities in more than a few regions of the world, cryptocurrency brokers are highly regulated companies offering highly regulated products, mostly known as cryptocurrency derivatives.

 When using such instruments, a trader doesn’t physically own an asset but signs a sort of a contract obliging him to act accordingly.

 These are the most common regulated instrument available: